anubhav1997/watermark_forgery_removal/README.md

 ## Running Attacks on Tree-Ring Watermarking Scheme

 To run the forgery attack on SDv2.1 using the VAE from SDv1.4 use the following script.
 To update the VAE utilized for optimization you can update this in the parameter ```--vae_optimization```.
 You can update the model you want to attack using the parameter ```--pretrained_model_name_or_path```.
-We also utilize a hyper-parameter lambda in our optimization this can be controlled using the parameter ```--eps```.
+We also utilize a hyper-parameter lambda in our optimization this can be controlled using the parameter ```--lamda```.

 ```
-python3 Tree-Ring/forgery.py --eps 1e4 --start_iter 0 --end_iter 200 --pretrained_model_name_or_path "stabilityai/stable-diffusion-2-base" --vae_optimization "CompVis/stable-diffusion-v1-4" --outdir forged_images
+python3 Tree-Ring/forgery.py --lamda 1e4 --start_iter 0 --end_iter 200 --pretrained_model_name_or_path "stabilityai/stable-diffusion-2-base" --vae_optimization "CompVis/stable-diffusion-v1-4" --outdir forged_images
 ```

 Similarly you can run the removal attack using the following command:

 ```
-python3 Tree-Ring/removal.py --eps 1e4 --start_iter 0 --end_iter 200 --pretrained_model_name_or_path "stabilityai/stable-diffusion-2-base" --vae_optimization "CompVis/stable-diffusion-v1-4" --outdir forged_images
+python3 Tree-Ring/removal.py --lamda 1e4 --start_iter 0 --end_iter 200 --pretrained_model_name_or_path "stabilityai/stable-diffusion-2-base" --vae_optimization "CompVis/stable-diffusion-v1-4" --outdir forged_images
 ```